usgs/water-datapreptools/README.md

 ***Note:*** Tool 4E uses ArcHydroTools, these will need to be installed for this tool to function.
 This tool currently only functions via ArcMap / Python 2.
 This is the last step in the data preparation work flow.

+## Documentation
+Tool and function library documentation can be found by opening `./documentation/build/html/index.html` with a web browser after the tools have been downloaded to your local machine.

+## Problems with the tools

+Please log problems with the tools or function libraries in the issues portion of this repository.
+Please do not email me.
+Logging problems in this way allows other users to see the discussion and (hopefully) solution to problems.
+Please be sure to check out the repository documentation as well before submitting an issue.

 ***Note:*** When working on ArcGIS projects stored on NAS devices, additional configuration may be required.
 See:
 - https://community.spiceworks.com/topic/1389064-performance-and-locking-issues-with-synology-nas-and-arcgis
 - https://support.esri.com/en/technical-article/000012722